codeadamca/heroku-deploy/README.md

 # Deploying HTML to a Heroku App

+**Note**
+Heroku no longer has a free plan.
+This process will still work but will required a paid plan.
+The links to the live app below will not be functional at this time.

 This sample HTML has been deployed to a Heroky App.
 This sample HTML is available to view at [https://heroku-deploy-html.herokuapp.com/](https://heroku-deploy-html.herokuapp.com/).

 1. Register for a [Heroku account](https://signup.heroku.com/) (you will have to add a payment method).